Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 11. Under NetworkPolicy, enable `Network Policies`

-Now go to the Guestbook application and notice that your messages have gone and you can't submit new messages.
+Now go to the Guestbook application and notice that your messages are gone and you can't submit new messages.
 This is because traffic between the frontend and the 2 redis services is not permitted anymore.
 Let's fix this.

 12. Click on the `redis-leader` service